ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 3. Expand **vpc-secure-private-vsi** and activate the selection next to **primary** in the **Interfaces** column.
 4. Click **Save** for the changes to be applied.

-To disable the maintenance security group follow the steps above, but uncheck **primary**.
-The maintenance security group should not be active during regular server operations for security purposes.

 ### Connect to the instance

 To SSH into the instance using its **private IP**, you will use the bastion instance as your **Jump host**.